 Faculty of Law news

-The Faculty of Law and the IASL congratulate Professor Ram Jakhu, who was elected Chairman of the Legal and Regulatory Committee at the second meeting of the International Association for the Advancement of Space Safety (IAASS).
+The Faculty of Law congratulates Professor Ram Jakhu as he receives further honours from the International Association for the Advancement of Space Safety (IAASS).

 Our newest colleagues, Kim Brooks, Brian Havel, Alana Klein, Vrinda Narain and Victor Muniz-Fraticelli, will be arriving this summer and fall at the Faculty, while current colleagues Helge Dedek and Pierre-Emmanuel Moyse have been appointed assistant professors.

 The Faculty's Advisory Board has created the James Robb Award to honour volunteer work by graduates and friends in the Faculty of Law.
 This prize is named after James Robb, who, as a former McGill Governor and former president of the Alumni Association, is one of McGill's most famous volunteers.

 Members of the public and of the McGill community are invited to sign up for the Faculty of Law's next Mini-Law, an eight-week lecture series for the public taught by McGill Law professors during fall 2007.
 Cost is $60 for students and seniors, and $100 for adults.

 The McGill Centre for Human Rights and Legal Pluralism is pleased to host the inaugural Echenberg family conference on human rights, October 11 to 13.